QubitPi/react.dev/src/content/learn/start-a-new-react-project.md

 > [The `manifest.json` provides metadata](https://developers.google.com/web/fundamentals/web-app-manifest/) used when
 > our web app is installed on a user's mobile device or desktop.

-Now that we've got our HTML page set up, we can start getting serious.
-We're going to need to set up a few more things.
-First, we need to make sure the code we write can be compiled, so we'll need [Babel][Babel], which we discuss next.

 #### src/App.tsx {/*srcapptsx*/}

 The TypeScript code in **App.tsx** creates our _root_ component.
 In React, a root component is a tree of child components that represents the whole user interface: